open-telemetry/opentelemetry-cpp/docs/prometheus-exporter-design.md

 Here is the proposed C++ version Prometheus collector.
 - `Collectable` is the base collector class that can be registered to registry in C++ client;
 - `MetricFamily` is the class to hold metrics data that conforms to Prometheus data format in C++ client.

+`Collect()` function cannot throw any exceptions, because it's called by Prometheus client.
+We don't know the behavior of Prometheus client if there is an exception from `Collect()` method.
+If there are errors when collecting some data entry, we will just ignore that entry.
 ```C++
 /**
  * Prometheus Collector Class